 Macau’s hotels are looking pretty wild and things are only going to get blinger.
 The city’s tycoons are vying with each other in a prolonged tussle of one-billion-upmanship to see who can build the flashiest resorts.
-These days, deciding where to stay in Macau is a difficult decision to make.
+These resorts are some of the most impressive places to visit in Macau and these days, deciding where to stay in Macau is a difficult decision to make.
 With all this competition, Macau is shaping up to have some of the best hotels in the world.

 The latest news?
-Macao has rocketed past some of the world’s most sophisticated cities, such as Paris and Hong Kong, to take its place as the world’s leader in the luxury hotel stakes.
+Macau has rocketed past some of the world’s most sophisticated cities, such as Paris and Hong Kong, to take its place as the world’s leader in the luxury hotel stakes.
 The Forbes Travel Guide team reviewed 199 hotels, 64 restaurants and 60 spas.
-With 18 hotels, 12 restaurants and eight spas on the list, Macao is punching way above its weight.
+With 18 hotels, 12 restaurants and eight spas on the list, Macau is punching way above its weight.

 - 1 Best hotels in Macau comparison

 - 2 Where to stay in Macau – The Cotai Strip

 - 3 Where to stay in Macau – Fisherman’s Wharf

 - 4 Where to stay in Macau – Macau Peninsula

 - 5 Where to stay in Macau – Taipa